quentinsladky/olist-ecommerce-first-sql-analysis/README.md

 # Olist E-Commerce — First SQL Analysis

 This project is my first end-to-end SQL data analysis.
-I chose to work on a real database to test my skills, and this particular database because my goal is to learn how to manage a real brand.
+I chose to work on a real database to test my skills, and this particular database because the retail/e-commerce sector aligns with my career interests
 To complete this, I tried to answer real e-commerce business questions using SQL and Python.

 ## Business Questions